Prishvin/microvm/README.md

 # microvm
 ## version 0.1.0
 The aim of this project is to create a stack based language and virtual machine for microcontrollers.
 A mix of approaches is used.
-Separate memory is used for program and variable space.
+Separate memory is used for program and variable space (Harvard architecture).
 An interpreter, virtual machine and compiler are available.
 A demostration of the interpreter in action is presented below.

 use **codeblocks 16.01**  and **GCC** to build.
 Make file work in progress.